albertoRamon/OrangePi5B/Hardware.md

    * Provide Real Time Clocl (RTC)
    * 9 Channels DC-DC, that can be monitorized by I2C

-* The Pin 26, always provide 5v
+* The Pin 26, always provide 5v (directly from USB)
    * No configuration needed & can't be enalbed / disabled
    * No PWM feature
    * Max ????
+   * This PIN can be use to Power the Board too (but no recomended)

 |  **Don't confuse with the USB-C for data: In the middle** |
 | --- |